ehlymana/ETF-RI-CEG-Graphical/README.md

 # ETF-RI-CEG (Graphical software tool)

 **ETF-RI-CEG** is a graphical software tool for creating cause-effect graph specifications.
 It was developed by using the Windows Forms desktop application type and the C# programming language.
-The tool is intended for helping domain experts and end users easily create cause-effect graph representation by using an intuitive user interface and graphical cause-effect graph elements.
+The tool is intended for helping domain experts and end users to easily create cause-effect graph representations by using an intuitive user interface and graphical cause-effect graph elements.

 This application was developed at the Department of Computer Science and Informatics, Faculty of Electrical Engineering, University of Sarajevo, Bosnia and Herzegovina.